2025 Wisconsin Permaculture Convergence Sessions

 I will present diverse ways to tap into a marshy environment to bring production and fertility to a family homestead.
 Special emphasis will be given to the cultivation and use of willow and the forgotten folk techniques of coppicing.

-Nathaneal Rhody
+Nathanael Rhody

 My home is on a half acre piece of land.
 Though somewhat limited in space, my wife and I cultivate a large garden and fruits, as well as chickens and ducks.
 The purpose of our homestead is to raise our children in an outdoor life filled with plants, animals and traditional handicrafts.